 Many campers feel some degree of emotional discomfort while away from home.
 Because of this, some parents will never send their kids to camp.
 Those parents simply can’t handle the idea of their child going through any kind of distress.
 But those of us who have experienced how camp positively impacts our kids know that it’s the difficult, uncomfortable stuff that helps them grow.
 The most common emotional discomfort at camp is homesickness, and it’s especially painful and daunting for anxious kids.
 Homesickness is very real, but it can be a huge source of growth once the camper figures out how to overcome the emotions and successfully complete camp.
 I don’t know of any other setting where kids can be coached through a difficult time and emerge invigorated, proud, and wanting to do it again.
 The physical discomforts of camp are also real.
 Parents may not want to hear about (and probably couldn’t handle themselves) the hardships involved in a big lightning storm, a frigid mountain night, a steep uphill hike, or lake water so cold it makes your teeth chatter.
 But these things are good for campers, who often don’t experience much physical discomfort at home.
 Campers speak with pride about the emotional and physical challenges they face and overcome at camp.
 And those experiences—maybe more than anything else—grow grit.

-Thank you so much for reading my post!
-If you like Sunshine Parenting, please subscribe to get an email update each time I post (use box in right column of my blog).
-Follow me on Facebook or Pinterest for links to other articles and ideas about camp and parenting.
+Thank you for reading my post!
+If you like Sunshine Parenting, please subscribe to get my weekly email about summer camp, parenting, and happiness (use the box below).
+Follow me on Facebook, Pinterest, Instagram, or Twitter for links to articles and ideas about camp and parenting.
 Have a happy day!

 Parking Your Helicopter, Sunshine Parenting